When students choose their high school courses, lots of factors come into play.

 Rigorous Courses and Grades Aren’t All that Matters

-What do colleges consider?
-The National Association for College Admissions Counseling report on the State of College Admissions includes a section on factors in admission.
 Grades and academic rigor consistently rank high as factors in college admissions.
-The majority of colleges list grades as of “Considerable Importance.”
-About half of colleges say that the strength of the curriculum at the high school and student test scores are also considerably important (though the importance of test scores is in flux).
+In the Common Data Set, colleges rate how important different factors are in admissions.
+The majority of colleges say that grades are of “Considerable Importance.”
+About half of colleges say that the strength of the curriculum at the high school are also Considerably Important.
+And of course, for students applying under a test optional policy, grades and strength of the courses taken will be even more important.
 Course rigor and grades work together to create a picture of the student’s academic ability.
 The courses taken provide context for the grades; the courses available at the high school offer context for the courses on the transcript.